 Although we are one of the most prosperous countries on earth, we die sooner and experience higher rates of disease than other developed nations.

 We use the phrase “standard American diet” to describe the stereotypical diet of Americans.
 But what does the standard American diet actually look like?
-In the video below, Rip Esselstyn breaks it down for us.

-What is the Standard American Diet?
+What Is the Standard American Diet?

 - 63% of America’s calories come from refined and processed foods (e.g. soft drinks, packaged snacks like potato chips, packaged desserts, etc.)